-The England international often seems unappreciated among the average football fan, not helped by Mesut Oezil's infamous surge past him at World Cup 2010.
+The England international often seems unappreciated among the average football fan, not helped by Mesut Ozil's infamous surge past him at World Cup 2010.

 There, Barry's lack of pace was brutally exposed by Oezil, who left him for dead, but such lapses are a genuine rarity in his game.
-He is undeniably short of pace, but his exceptional positional nous and anticipation sees this seldom become an issue.
+He may be short of pace, but his exceptional positional nous and anticipation see this seldom become an issue.

 Stuart Brennan summed up his value in the Manchester Evening News, stating:

 Barry has been arguably City’s most consistent performer in the last four seasons, the glue which binds it all together, providing cover for Kompany, and able support for Yaya and Silva.

 That is considerable praise and sums him up perfectly, revealing why he often receives a lack of appreciation—not everyone notices his input.
 With an uncomplicated technique he does the simple things well, contributes to the passing game while rarely putting his team in danger.

 He is wise enough to cover for more adventurous colleagues and will become the teammate instantly savoured by Kevin Mirallas, Steven Pienaar and Ross Barkley.